 Do I need to register for the test in advance?

-If you are attending a group test session, like the ones given during orientation, you do not need to register for the test ahead of time.
+If you are attending a group test session, like the ones given during orientation or the make-up tests the first week of classes, you do not need to register for the test ahead of time.
 If you would like to schedule an individual test session, you will need to arrange a test time in advance.
 Please do that by submitting the Placement Test Request Form on the Placement web page.

 How long is the test?

 The test itself takes 50 minutes.
 Plan to be at the test for about an hour because the administrator will give directions and answer questions before the start of the test.

 Do I need to bring anything to the test?

 Please bring a pen or pencil.
 Paper will be provided.

 What will the test ask me to do?

 You will be asked to read a short piece of college-level academic writing that is about a page long and then summarize it and respond to it.